siddMahen/ecc.js/README.md

 ## Usage

-For details see the examples folder.
+For usage details see the in code documentation and the examples folder.

 TODO